sbixl/bob.native.windows.basement/README.md

 # Previous note

 Most of the recipes and classes included in this project were widely adopted from the [basement project](https://github.com/BobBuildTool/basement).
 But since the project currently only supports bash as shell script language, this is a attempt to introduce the pwsh script language to be used on native windows without msys.
 For this the recipes and classes were ported from bash to pwsh as far as possible.

+The approach of an position independent python3 is widely adopted from the [pipython3 project](https://github.com/mahaase/pipython3).
+But since this project currently only supports bash as shell script language, porting to pwsh was necessary too.

 # Native Windows Basement

 These basement project is a collection of useful recipes and classes that can be used by other projects.
 Most importantly it provides standard classes to handle common build systems and other standard tasks.
 Additionally a native clang and common GCC toolchains are ready-to-use.

 # Prerequisites